 Subcontractors shall conform, in all respects, to the applicable provisions specified herein for the supplier and shall be subject to MHA’s approval.
 The supplier shall not employ any subcontractor, either initially or as a substitute, against whom MHA has a reasonable objection.

 Subcontractors shall be under the sole direction, authority and responsibility of the supplier and the supplier shall take all steps necessary to ensure that subcontractors comply with the requirements.
 The work to be done by the subcontractors shall be outlined in detail by the supplier.

-Supplier is responsible for all acts and omissions of their suppliers, subcontractors and others performing or furnishing any of the work directly or indirectly on behalf of the supplier.
+The supplier is responsible for all acts and omissions of their suppliers, subcontractors and others performing or furnishing any of the work directly or indirectly on behalf of the supplier.

 Subcontractors must also: